Are Maxwell's equations Lorentz-covariant?: Lorentz-covariance of Maxwell's equations

-Thus, transforming equations (1)-(4), (12)-(14) by transformation of variables (5), one obtains that, in primed variables, equations (6)-(9), (21)-(23) of the same form apply under the proviso that $E'_i$ and $B'_i$ therein be {\it defined} by equations (10).
-Consequently, if $E_i$ and $B_i$ satisfy unprimed equations (1)-(4), (12)-(14), one knows that $E'_i$ and $B'_i$ determined by equations (10) satisfy primed equations (6)-(9), (21)-(23).
+Thus, transforming equations (27) by transformation of variables (5), one obtains that, in primed variables, equations (28) of the same form apply under the proviso that $\pmb{\cal E}'$ and $\pmb{\cal B}'$ therein be defined by identities (10).
+Consequently, if $\bi E$ and $\bi B$ satisfy unprimed equations (27), one knows that $\pmb{\cal E}'$ and $\pmb{\cal B}'$ defined by identities (10) satisfy primed equations (28).
+This is all one can extract from the unprimed Maxwell's equations (27), transforming them by the Lorentz transformation (5).

-\section{Are Maxwell's equations Lorentz-covariant?}
+\subsection{Are Maxwell's equations Lorentz-covariant?}

-Now we discuss the problem of covariance of Maxwell's equations in vacuum under the Lorentz transformation.
-Assume that Maxwell's equations apply in an inertial frame $S$, where $x,y,z$ and $t$ have their usual physical meaning of space and time coordinates in $S$, and $E_i$ and $B_i$ are Cartesian components of the electric field and magnetic flux density, respectively, as measured in $S$.
-The Maxwell equations are the so-called source free equations (1)-(4), and Amp\` ere-Maxwell's and Gauss's laws:

-where $\rho(x,y,z,t)$ is the volume density of charge (whatever the {\it charge} is), and $u_i$ are Cartesian components of the velocity field of the charge, expressed by equation (16); the standard Lorentz transformation is given by transformation of variables (5).
-The only constraint imposed by equations (25)-(28) on $\rho$ and $u_i$ is the equation of continuity,

-which is a necessary condition for the validity of equations (25)-(28).
-Thus, the equation of continuity may apply even if Amp\` ere-Maxwell's and Gauss's laws do not apply \cite{JAH}.

-Transforming {\it Maxwell's equations} (1)-(4), (25)-(27) by transformation (5), taking into account equation (28) and results of the preceding Section, one obtains equations (6)-(9), (21)-(23).
-One also obtains, employing equations (17), (18) and (25), that